 "You are so lucky I don't know karate."

 Kinsey (2004) – A biopic about the naughty sex researcher Alfred Kinsey, who published the highly controversial "Sexual Behavior and the Human Male" in 1948 and the follow-up "Sexual Behavior and the Human Female," starring Liam Neeson and Laura Linney (nominated for Best Performance by an Actress in a Supporting Role) and John Lithgow, Chris O'Donnell, Peter Sarsgaard, Timothy Hutton and Tim Curry in support.

 "Everybody's sin is nobody's sin, and everybody's crime is no crime at all."

 Chasing Mavericks (2012) – The true story of young surfing dude Jay Moriarity, who discovers that the legendary Mavericks surf break, one of the biggest waves on Earth, exists just miles from his Santa Cruz home, and enlists the help of local legend dude Frosty Hesson (played by Gerard Butler) to train him to survive it.
 Surf porn at its best.

 "We all come from the sea, but we are not all of the sea."

 So there you have it.
-Five Santa Cruzy films that might be worth your time watching – a couple of which are often included as part of the Santa Cruz Beach Boardwalk's FREE Movies on the Beach series on Wednesday Nights from June 20 - August 15.
-Movie schedule for 2018 coming soon -- stay tuned!
+Six Santa Cruz films that might be worth your time watching (one for sure) – a couple of which are often included as part of the Santa Cruz Beach Boardwalk's FREE Movies on the Beach series on Wednesday Nights in the summer.
+Check out the schedule for 2019 on our Blog.